ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

 Effect and Interactions
 -----------------------

-* Modules are now compositional.
+* Modules can now be defined other modules.

 * The examples in the Motivation_ section are accepted.